Learning-Games/open-games-RLib/Docs/DEPLOYMENT.md

    2. NOTE: both yaml files may need to be updated

+## How to update the haskell image

+The image only needs to be udpated on an irregular basis.
+It is often just needed to reduce the compilation time

+Build the docker image

+    docker image build -f pzahn/learning/haskellbase.Dockerfile -t ghcr.io/philipp-zahn/learning/haskellbase:2022-02-17 pzahn/

+Push the image to the remote repo

+    docker push ghcr.io/philipp-zahn/learning/haskellbase:2022-02-17

 ## How to update the R image

 NOTE: There is a convenience script running the steps below